qunitjs/qunit/docs/api/QUnit/module.md

 });
 ```

+Beware that use of the `this` binding is not available in arrow functions.
 It might be more convenient to use JavaScript's own lexical scope instead:

 ```js
 QUnit.module('Machine Maker', hooks => {